app-generator/devtool-django-api-generator/README.md

 # Django API Generator

-The tool is able to generate APIs using Django, DRF stack with a minimum effort.
-For newcomers, Django is a leading backend framework used to code from simple websites and APIs to complex eCommerce solutions.
+The tool is able to `generate APIs` using **Django & DRF** stack with a minimum effort.
+For newcomers, **Django** is a leading backend framework used to code from simple websites and APIs to complex eCommerce solutions.

 - 👉 Free [support](https://appseed.us/support/) via Email and [Discord](https://discord.gg/fZC6hup)
 - 👉 More [Developer Tools](https://appseed.us/developer-tools/) - provided by AppSeed